andresgongora/dotfiles-manager/README.md

 4. **Create symlinks**: simply write inside your configuration, in one line, where to create the symlink (full path) and which file to symlink to (path relative to `dotfiles/symlink/`).
 5. **Execute bootstrap**: the script may prompt you if any conflict is detected.
-6. **Optionally create a backup of your dotfiles**: eaither by pushing your fork to github or by simply copying your doftiles folder to a secure place.
+6. **Optionally create a backup of your dotfiles**: either by pushing your fork to github or by simply copying your doftiles folder to a secure place.